A Conversation About the Gospel

 When Jack was done reading, I asked him, “Did you ask Jesus into your life, as it talked about?”

 I asked him, “What are your hesitations?”
 He said, “I don’t think I have time in my life right now to commit to God.
 I don’t think I would be able to spend the time and focus on it that it deserves.”

 I said, “This is not about committing to religious efforts.
 This is about having a relationship with God.
 This is God offering you a relationship with himself, freely.
 Jesus is simply standing at the door of your life, knocking.
 What does he ask of you?
 Open the door!
 He wants a relationship with you.”

 I could tell that sunk in.
 He looked stunned.
 Then he said, “Wow.
 I’ve never heard of the possibility of having a relationship with God.”
 So we talked about that some more, what that means.

 Then I asked him, “Is there any reason now that you wouldn’t want to ask Jesus into your life right now?”
-He said no. So I handed my phone back to him, and he prayed.
+He said no. So I handed my phone back to him to the same page with the gospel presentation and the prayer to receive Christ, and he prayed.

 About four times he said to me, “You have no idea how important this conversation is right now in my life.”

 I also brought up on the app this article about a friend who dealt with heroin addiction: